burke/zeus/docs/master_slave_handshake.md

 by the Master, and will not have one.
 When a Slave forks, it is passed an Identifier by the Master that it passes along to the newly-forked process.

-The Slave sends a JSON-encoded hash of "pid" and "identifier", with "pid" being the integer pid of the current process, and "identifier" being the identifier, if there is one, or the empty string if none.
+The Slave sends a "Pid & Identifier" message containing the pid and the identifier (blank if initial process)

 #### 3. Action